Karjurock: 2013

 On Friday, the main stage was taken over by Popeda, Cheek, Paula Koivuniemi, Petri Nygård, Peer Günt and The 5th of April.
 On Saturday, the artists were Haloo Helsinki!, Don Johnson Big Band, Elonkerjuu, J. Karjalainen, Mariska & Pahat Sudet, Dinturist, Dr. Doctor and Kai Merilä Rock'n Cover Band.
 The small stage was moved to the big tent and the artists there were Alice Airbuzz, Viper Arms, Grammers, Jailbreak and Raaka-Aine.

 The festival was hosted by DJ Jarcco and Iriz Silander.
-Despite of lasting only two days, this year's festival attracted most visitors during the festivals history with 12,000 visitors.
+Despite lasting only two days, the 2013 festival attracted most visitors during the festival's history with 12,000 visitors.

 2014

 The 2014 Karjurock was held 18–20 July.

 On Friday, the main stage performers were JVG, Paula Koivuniemi, Anna Abreu, Yö and The 5th of April.
 On the small stage the artists were Dr. Doctor, Mursusikari, Snake Bait and Soulless Soul.
 On Saturday, the main stage performers were Freeman, Jimmy Cola, Dinturist, Elastinen, Suvi Teräsniska, Stratovarius, Helloween(the main performance) and Jussi and Ressu.
 The small stage had Aamuyön Sirkus, Overnight Sensation, Kai Merilä Rock'n Cover Band, Jail Break, Array, HAngman's Voodoo, Stone Monolith and Nitroforce 9.
 On Sunday the sole performer was Mikko Alatalo.

 There were about 12,000 visitors.